dianaabv/Redux_Saga_Async_Calls/README.md

   - Created Three Modals, probably for redability purposes should have set them in the independent container, was a bit busy this week, but still keep in mind
   - As an another edge case, I think it makes sense to add validation so we can`t save empty items.

-2 task - React component with an API:
+RReact component with an API:
   - created a container called SecondTaskPage
   - I created a store with intial Values for fetched data, and then managed them with actions such as: fetchData, setError, setData
   - added request.js helper to fetch data and reuse it in the future